2018 | Howlett B, Evans L | Presentation

-Flowering is an incredibly important period of the crop cycle in macadamia production.
-Growers are faced with managing both beneficial insects and pest insects.
-Beneficial insects play a role in pollination and are a major asset for industry stakeholders (beekeepers).
+During flowering growers are faced with managing both beneficial insects and pest insects.
+Beneficial insects are crucial for pollination and are a major asset for industry stakeholders (beekeepers).
 Flower pest insects, such as lace bug or flower caterpillar, can cause extreme yield losses (from 50-90% losses).
 These factors combine to create a challenging situation for macadamia growers to manage.
-The desired outcome is to limit the damage caused by pest insects while avoiding any losses of beneficial insects.
-The AMS has worked with the NSW Beekeepers Association to develop some practical guidelines for macadamia growers to utilise during flowering.

 2017 | Howlett B, Read S, Cutting B, Pattemore D, Cross S, Goodwin M | Presentation